-- 1. Compensation of marginal failure is not permitted on First Study modules, as well as the Technical 1, Technical 2, Jazz Praxis and Transcription Project modules. - 2.
-Condonement of failed modules is not permitted for First Study modules, as well as the Technical 1, Technical 2, Jazz Praxis and Transcription Project modules. - 3.
-For First Study modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 4.
+- 1. Compensation of marginal failure is not permitted on Principal Study modules, or Praxis modules. - 2.
+Condonement of failed modules is not permitted for Principal Study modules, or Praxis modules. - 3.
+For Principal Study modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 4.
 For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 5.
 For modules with more than one item of assessment, students must achieve a minimum of 30% in each item of assessment (with an overall module mark of at least 40%) in order to pass the module.